-Bound ary General support for the City Centre Boundary Lack of explanation of why Forster Square Retail Park (Phase 1) is no longer within the AAP boundary.
-Vision • High levels of support for the AAP Vision for the City Centre

-- The Vision needs to address issues of Green Infrastructure, Flood risk and generally have stronger links to the environment. - The vision needs to pick up on the cultural aspects and assets of the city centre.

-Objectives

-- Broad support for the objectives put forward in the AAP. - Objectives fail to address Green Infrastructure and the environment, and will need to strengthen these themes in the Preferred Approach objectives. - Objectives fail to address sustainable transport and will need to pick up this theme in the Preferred Approach objectives
+Dealla a. y : General support for the City Centre Boundary Lack of explanation of why Forster Square Retail Park (Phase 1) is no longer within the AAP boundary.
+Vision : High levels of support for the AAP Vision for the City Centre The Vision needs to address issues of Green Infrastructure, Flood risk and generally have stronger links to the environment.
+The vision needs to pick up on the cultural aspects and assets of the city centre.
+Object ives : Broad support for the objectives put forward in the AAP.
+Objectives fail to address Green Infrastructure and the environment, and will need to strengthen these themes in the Publication Draft objectives.
+Objectives fail to address sustainable transport and will need to pick up this theme in the Publication Draft objectives Strateg jic Approach • Confusion over the use of neighbourhood boundaries and land use.
+Clear need to clarify in the Publication Draft the boundaries are indicative and do not constitute land use planning zones.

-Strategic Approach

-- Confusion over the use of neighbourhood boundaries and land use.
-Clear need to clarify in the Preferred Approach the boundaries are indicative and do not constitute land use planning zones. - Strategic approach needs to address Green and Blue (Bradford Beck) on a strategic city wide area. - Strategic approach needs to address connections between the neighbourhoods.
+- Strategic approach needs to address Green and Blue (Bradford Beck) on a strategic city wide area. - Strategic approach needs to address connections between the neighbourhoods.